Early Preview — Kiwisonic is free during early preview. The shape of the product is still being figured out, and feedback is what drives it forward.

 The full synthesis layout

-Two wavetable oscillators, a sub-oscillator, a noise oscillator, a zero-delay-feedback filter, four LFOs, two envelopes, two macros, and a five-effect chain.
-Everything is a mod source or a mod target.
+Three wavetable oscillators, a sub and a noise oscillator, dual filters, four LFOs, two envelopes and two MSEGs, two macros, an eight-effect rack, and a Script tab for behaviour the knobs cannot reach.
+Right-click any knob to add movement.
 The same patch you started in S!MPLE mode, opened all the way up.

 Kiwisynth oscillator section